-Blue-collar workers are declining, which means they're in high demand, according to a late-2018 report released by The Conference Board, a nonprofit organization researching the American business climate.
-That's right, the demand for entry-level blue-collar jobs in sectors like healthcare, manufacturing, agribusiness, construction and more, has grown steadily since the 2008 financial crisis.
+The demand for entry-level blue-collar jobs in sectors like healthcare, manufacturing, agribusiness, construction and more, has grown steadily since the 2008 financial crisis.

-“Companies looking to attract enough blue-collar workers will have to continue increasing wages and possibly experience diminished profits,” Gad Levanon, lead report author and chief economist for The Conference Board, has said about the research.
+“Companies looking to attract enough blue-collar workers will have to continue increasing wages and possibly experience diminished profits,” Gad Levanon, lead report author and chief economist for The Conference Board, says.
 “The picture looks very different for the workers themselves.
 Compared to a few years ago, blue-collar workers are now much more likely to have a job they are satisfied with and experience rapid wage growth.”

 Research suggests that blue-collar jobs are increasingly better paid.
-In fact, All of the top blue-collar jobs, according to the Bureau of Labor Statistics, earn annual mean wages well above the national average for all jobs ($50,620).
-And, better yet, each of them experienced pay raises over the last year.
+In fact, all of the top blue-collar jobs, according to the Bureau of Labor Statistics, earn annual mean wages well above the national average for all jobs ($50,620).

 Trailing close behind nuclear power reactor operators are electrical and electronic repairers, who are able to inspect, repair and maintain electrical equipment in any state across the country, so long as they've also got a high school diploma (sometimes, additional education or apprenticeship training is necessary, if they're specialized).
-Electrical and electronic repairers witnessed an annual mean wage increase of 4.33 percent in the last year.
-This means that they now earn, on average $77,770 each year.
+Electrical and electronic repairerss now earn, on average $62,020 each year.

 Those are only three examples of blue-collar jobs that earn high salaries — the outlook for salary growth looks as good as the demand for job growth does for most blue-collar work.